shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 41

+I studied IAM policies in clouds today.

+**Link of the day**

+Want to start contributing to Open Source?
+This is a list of awesome beginners-friendly projects https://github.com/MunGell/awesome-for-beginners

+**Quote of the day:**

+*"Those hours of practice, and failure, are a necessary part of the learning process."* — Gina Sipley

+---

 ### Day 40

 I've been coding a microservice to practice containerization and CI / CD.